mritunjaysharma394/vowpal-wiki/C#-Binding.md

 ## User defined data types
 Pro | Cons
 --- | ----
-very performant | one-time overhead of rather expensive serializer compilation declarative data to feature conversion using attributes and type information |
+very performant | one-time overhead of serializer compilation declarative data to feature conversion |

 The following class Row is an example of a user defined type usable by the serializer.